Kaljurand/Grammars/gf/README.md

 To convert a large number of strings (e.g. place names) into GF functions and their linearizations use the script `tools/make_fun.py`.

+### Compiling to a speech recognition grammar

+Note that GF is a more expressive formalism than a typical speech recognition grammar formalism such as JSGF (see e.g. the Copy-language example).
+This means that translation to JSGF might fail or produce a grammar that overgenerates.
+It is therefore important to independently test the JSGF to see if it describes the same language as the original GF grammar.